BASICS OF ESTATE PLANNING:

 The authority of the attorney-in-fact of a Durable Power of Attorney automatically ends when one of three things happen: (1) The principal dies; (2) the principal revokes the Power of Attorney; or (3) when a court determines that the principal is totally or partially incapacitated and does not specifically state that the Power of Attorney is to remain in force.
 If any one of these three things occur, the Durable Power of Attorney is terminated.
 If, after having knowledge of any of these events, a person continues to act as attorney-in-fact, they are acting without authority.

-Florida law also allows a “springing” power of attorney which is conditioned upon becoming incapacitated, as opposed to becoming effective immediately upon execution.
+Florida law does not allow a “springing” power of attorney which is conditioned upon becoming incapacitated, as opposed to becoming effective immediately upon execution.

 As a competent adult, you have the right to make certain decisions in advance as to whether decline life supporting measures when it is clear that death is imminent or a state of coma becomes permanent and you are only to be kept alive by artificial means.
 Our living wills also allow you to designate a third person to serve in making such end-of-life decisions “pulling the plug” on your behalf.
 Living Wills have gained much popularity after the well documented case of Terri Schiaro.

 Lifetime gifts are distributions of your estate’s assets to individuals and/or charities while you are still alive.
-The significant benefit of this is that (to the extent of $15,000 per year per recipient) it reduces the assets which are subject to estate and/or inheritance tax when you die.
+The significant benefit of this is that (to the extent of $17,000 per year per recipient for 2023) it reduces the assets which are subject to estate and/or inheritance tax when you die.

 Gifts to charities are unlimited.
-Gifts to individuals are gift tax free to the extent of $15,000 annually.
-For gifts in excess of $15,000, a gift tax return must be filed.
-However, for cumulative taxable gifts (greater than $15,000 per recipient per year) of up to $11,700,000, no gift tax is due.
+Gifts to individuals are gift tax free to the extent of $17,000 annually.
+For gifts in excess of $17,000, a gift tax return must be filed.
+However, for cumulative taxable gifts (greater than $17,000 per recipient per year) of up to $12,920,000, (for 2023)no gift tax is due.
 The form of the gift may be outright or through an irrevocable trust.

 Therrel Baisden, LLP has served families and their closely held businesses since 1925.
 If you want greater legal protection to safeguard your future, call us to schedule an appointment.
 We are conveniently located at the SunTrust International Center in downtown Miami.